online-course-hub/cs-bootcamp/README.md

 #### OVERVIEW

-This is a repos for personal bootcamp.
+This is a repo for my personal bootcamp.
 It's a mix of necessary knowledge to be a developer and subjects of interests.

 #### PREREQUISITES